MSc Business with Marketing Management with Advanced Practice

 Depending on what grade you achieve for the Consultancy Project, you will progress to one of the following modules:

-You will design a research project, assessed through a proposal and will then work under supervision of a member of academic staff to use and extend the knowledge and skills that you have acquired during your programme of study to complete a dissertation.
+You will design a research project, assessed through a proposal and will then work under the supervision of a member of academic staff to use and extend the knowledge and skills that you have acquired during your programme of study to complete a dissertation.
 You will use appropriate research methodologies and data collection methods to critically synthesise a body of knowledge relevant to the taught programme.

 On successful completion of this module, you will be able to conduct research and organise the findings into a comprehensive and explicit structure that is critically assessed and is linked to the conclusions drawn.
 You will demonstrate this ability by identifying an appropriate research topic, critically selecting and applying an appropriate research methodology and data collection method(s) to your chosen research topic, demonstrating a rigorous understanding of the theory and literature relevant to the issues under investigation, and showing how these link to the research method(s).
 You will also critically reflect on how their research contributes to the understanding of the topic area.